 What is Emotional Abuse?

-Emotional distress, also known as psychological or mental abuse, is a form of abuse that refers to mental suffering a person experiences because of an accident, negligence, or intent.
+Emotional abuse is a form of abuse that refers to mental suffering a person experiences because of an accident, negligence, or intent.
+It is also known as psychological or mental abuse.

 There are many different types of emotional distress.
 Usually, one person is attacked by verbal harassment, which can lead to post-traumatic stress disorder.